Tigerybr/Veterinary-Clinic-Database-Design/README.md

 Steps:

-1. We analyzed the entire Fairbanks Veterinary Case Study
+1. We analyzed the entire Fairbanks Veterinary Case Study.
 2. We documented the ENTITIES and ATTRIBUTES we gathered as we learned about how Fairbanks scheduled and managed Pet Training Events.

 3. As we finished identifying entities and attributes, then we began to design the tables necessary for the Training Events business area of the database.